ballerina-platform/ballerina-dev-website/hacktoberfest/connector-contributor-guide.md

 intro: This provides a step-by-step guide for contributing to the Ballerina Hacktoberfest connector event.
 ---

-Welcome to the Ballerina Hacktoberfest connector event!
+Welcome to the [Ballerina Hacktoberfest]( https://ballerina.io/hacktoberfest/) connector event!
 We're excited to have you contribute to the Ballerina ecosystem.
-This guide will walk you through the process of participating in the hacktoberfest and contributing your connector.
+This guide will walk you through the process of participating in the [Hacktoberfest](https://hacktoberfest.com/) and contributing your connector.
 Please follow the instructions carefully to ensure your contribution is eligible for rewards.

 ## Connector Categories & Rewards